-Interesting facts about the Arabic language – A Guide by Volunteer in Palestine: Arabic is around 2,000 years old, although it has evolved since its origin in the Arabian Peninsula.
+Interesting facts about the Arabic language: Arabic is around 2,000 years old, although it has evolved since its origin in the Arabian Peninsula.
 The Arabic language is only growing in importance and today it’s the fourth most spoken language around the world, after Chinese, Spanish, and English, with around 362 million native speakers.

 Additionally, Islam is the fastest growing religion in the world and there are currently over two billion Muslims.
 This has spread Arabic around the world as it’s the language of the Holy Qur’an and is therefore an important language for all Muslims.
 Many Westerners are also surprised to learn that there are other religions besides Islam in the Arab World and that many Druze, Christian, and Jewish Arabs also speak Arabic.